-Consultation with laboratory staff or your private veterinary practitioner will allow the appropriate samples to be selected for submission.
-Department contact details are below.
+Consultation with your private veterinary practitioner will allow the appropriate samples to be selected for submission.

 Wherever practical, live, sick birds should be sent as specimens.
 The individual live birds selected should show symptoms similar to other affected birds in the flock.

 Live birds should be forwarded in strong crates or boxes, with adequate ventilation.
 Containers are not returnable from the laboratories.
 However, plastic crates that can be effectively cleaned will be washed and disinfected at the Animal Health Laboratory and held for collection by the owner.

 Smaller live birds should be dispatched in small boxes similar to the standard 50 size day-old chick box.
 It is essential to ensure that adequate ventilation is provided.NB: Where there is a suspicion of possible zoonotic disease involvement (ie.,